CIRSS/geist-p/docs/commands/report/introduction.md

+# Report Command Introduction

 *report* command can expand a report (Geist template) using a dataset.

-# What is a Geist template?
+## What is a Geist template?

 A Geist template is a text file without a specific extension requirement although adding a `.geist` extension is recommended.
 It is an extension of a [Jinja template](https://jinja.palletsprojects.com/en/3.1.x/templates/), therefore it follows the default Jinja delimiters: